darktable-org/dtdocs/content/lighttable/digital-asset-management/metadata-tagging.md

 # tagging

-Tags are usually shared between multiple images and are used to categorise and group them.
+Tags are usually shared between multiple images and are used to categorise, group, and/or [sequence](../../lighttable/digital-asset-management/sequence.md) them.
 You can add tags to images in the [tagging](../../module-reference/utility-modules/shared/tagging.md) module.